rh-gitops-midstream/release/docs/releasing-with-konflux.md

 Once the component images are available on registry.redhat.io, proceed with the catalog release.

-The Release CRs for catalogs are maintained in the catalog repo under `releases/<ocp-version>/` directory
+The Release CRs for catalogs are maintained in the [catalog repository](https://github.com/rh-gitops-midstream/catalog) under `releases/<ocp-version>/` directory.

 ### Pre-Release Checklist

 Before starting the catalog release, ensure that:
-- You have cloned the catalog repository and checked out the main branch.
+- You have cloned the [catalog repository](https://github.com/rh-gitops-midstream/catalog) and checked out the main branch.
 - You are logged into the Konflux cluster with sufficient permissions.

 > [!IMPORTANT]